pyouroboros/ouroboros/README.md

 - `--keep-tag`, `-k` Only monitor if updates are made to the tag of the image that the container was created with instead of using `latest`.
   - Default is `False`.
   - Environment variable: `KEEPTAG=true`
+- `--metrics-addr` What address for the prometheus endpoint to bind to.
+Runs on `127.0.0.1` by default if `--metrics-addr` is not supplied.
+  - Default is `127.0.0.1`.
+  - Environment variable: `METRICS_ADDR`
-- `--metrics` What port to run prometheus endpoint on.
-Running on port `8000` by default if `--metrics` is not supplied.
+- `--metrics-port` What port to run prometheus endpoint on.
+Running on port `8000` by default if `--metrics-port` is not supplied.
   - Default is `8000`.
-  - Environment variable: `METRICS`
+  - Environment variable: `METRICS_PORT`

 ### Private Registries